upperlinecode/bakery-html-components/README.md

 2. Adjusting margin & padding for the cards.
 3. Adjust typography.

 Then move on to some of the smaller, subtler details.
 Pay close attention to the mockups.

+## Step 3: Fix the Fifth Bread

+Uh oh!
+Looks like the developer messed up the last bread and didn't follow the conventions of the component when building it, so the css rules don't quite seem to apply.

+Let's fix this component.

+## Step 4: Add a Sixth Bread

+Now that you've fixed the bakery, it's time to add a bread of your own.
+Have fun!